 Athletes have been found to have zinc deficiency levels in as many as 90% of people tested.

 Low zinc levels can drop your energy levels and endurance capacity.
 It can even limit your uptake of oxygen.
 All of this spells fatigue accumulation no matter how you look at it.

 Consider your zinc levels and how this plays a key part in your staying power as much as recovery.

 When you hear the word ‘sodium’ what comes to mind for you?
 Hardened arteries?
 High blood pressure?
 Kidney problems?

 Well, you would be forgiven for thinking that right off the bat.
 Sodium has copped a bit of a beating over the years.
-But there’s quite a difference between the sodium in Bladderwrack and sea moss, and salt that’s been added to manufactured foods.
+But there’s quite a difference between the sodium found in Bladderwrack and Sea Moss, and salt that’s been added to manufactured foods.

 If you work out hard and sweat hard, you may find that by re-hydrating with water only you get cramps.
 Adding a good source of sodium can help balance this and reduce the uncomfortable likelihood.